 Some people think I’m on social media 24/7.
 Absolutely not.
 Like you, I try to maintain a healthy balance in my life.
-I hike, cycle, dance (love the Blues), and for quite some time volunteered for the Golden Gate Labrador Retriever Rescue, based in San Francisco.
-That’s how Dixie, pictured at left, came to me.
-I also enjoy water aerobics, working out with weights, and two more things: a great glass of zinfandel or pinot noir or a shot of Casamigos Anejo tequila.
+I hike, cycle, dance (love the Blues), and volunteer as a “foster parent” for the Golden Gate Labrador Retriever Rescue, based in San Francisco.
+That’s how Paisley, pictured at left, came to me.

 If you’re on any social media networks, connect with me.
-You’ll mostly find me on Twitter.
-But you’ll also find me on Facebook, LinkedIn, Pinterest, Instagram, and Google+.
+I’m active on Instagram, Facebook, and Twitter, but also use Pinterest and LinkedIn.